 Mosaic warts are known to especially appear on the soles of your feet.
 The soles are clinically known as the plantar side of the feet.
-There is also a solitary wart, which appears only as one wart on the foot.
+There is also a solitary wart, which appears only as one single wart on the foot.
 But if warts occur on the feet in clusters and in groups, then it would be known as mosaic warts.

 The signs and symptoms include:

-- Your skin may start to grow thick with time, this thickness of skin is often confused with calluses that also occur on the bottom of the foot.
+- Your skin may start to grow thick with time, this thickness of the skin is often confused with calluses that also occur on the bottom of the foot.

 - You might experience pain while walking or standing.
 It could also be very painful if your footwear or socks are tight for your feet.

 - You might notice small black spots on these warts.
 These warts are discovered to be red blood cells that have surfaced on top of those warts.
 The red blood cells are known to surface because small capillaries tend to burst because of warts.